cspoppuppy/CRDTs-LWW-Element-Graph/README.md

 ##### Directory src

 -   lww.js: new data type with all functions
--   graphUtils.js: helper functions for lww.js
+-   graphUtils.js: help functions for lww.js

 ##### Directory test